Street Design Guideline adopted

 Closing the loop

 Following the feedback received during public exhibition, Council staff reviewed all submissions and prepared a report on the outcome of the public exhibition process for Council's consideration.
-It was presented to Council at the 28 May 2024 Council Meeting - Item 2.6 Outcomes of Public Exhibition and Finalisation of Street Design Guideline and Landscape Specifications.
+It was presented to Council at the 28 May 2024 Council Meeting and was then adopted by Council.